yati-sagade/yati-sagade.github.io/_posts/2014-11-02-opencv-android-setup.markdown

     </manifest>

-The only changes are the addition of the permission declarations near the end and two attributes in the `<activity>` tag that are generally used in most camera applications.
+The only change here is the addition of the permission declarations near the end and two attributes in the `<activity>` tag that are generally used in most camera applications.